Denotess/simple-csharp/README.md

 - `contactsv2/` — an upgraded contact manager that loads/saves `contacts.json` with basic error handling.
 - `toDoList/` — a simple to-do list console app (state management and optional persistence exercises).
 - `bankAccount/` — a small bank account simulator with transactions and `accounts.json` persistence.
+- `inventoryManager/` — an inventory management system using Entity Framework Core and SQLite for product tracking and stock movement history.

 Prerequisites
 - .NET 9 SDK (or a compatible .NET 9 runtime + SDK).
 Verify with: